The judging process.

 Rosemary Jerrit – Head of Capital Programme, Defra Science Facilities

-Rosemary Jerrit oversees the capital programmes for schools and assets for Surrey County Council.
-Rosemary is a Chartered Civil Engineer with over 18 years of experience in project and programme delivery and has worked in both the public and private sector.
-Prior to Surrey County Council she worked for the Department of Education as a Deputy Director on the Free Schools Programme.
-Rosemary is one of the founding members of the Surrey Constructing Excellence Club.
+Rosemary Jerrit leads the capital programme for Defra Science Facilities.
+Rosemary is a Fellow of the Institution of Civil Engineers with over 18 years of experience in project and programme delivery and has worked in both the public and private sector on School Building, Asset management, Flood Risk Management.
+London 2012 Olympics and the Water Industry.
+Rosemary is also one of the founding members of the Surrey Constructing Excellence Club.

 Rosie Andrews – New Business Manager, Willmott Dixon